>

 What is Self-Worth?

 Let’s define what self-worth is first.
 In simple terms, self-worth is the belief that you are worthwhile and deserving of good things in life.
 It’s about realizing your worth, no matter what people may say or think about you.
 Sounds simple, doesn’t it?
-However, this may seem like an uphill battle following a narcissistic relationship.
+However, this may seem like an uphill battle following narcissistic abuse.

 The Impact of Narcissistic Abuse on Self-Worth